MegaMan501/Supplement-Instructions-For-COSC-1436/README.md

 code.

 ### Folder Structure
 * Class Examples        - Source code for the examples from Mr. Atkinson's class.
 * Getting Started       - Guides for how to get free software, coding on Mac, coding on Visual Studio 2017, and setting up office 365.
 * Resources             - Helpful resources for students.
 * SI Sessions           - Code from each of the sessions held so far.
+* template.cpp          - Mr. Atkinson's template file, with error handling template.
-* templete.cpp    - Mr. Atkinson's templete file.
+* templateOriginal.cpp  - Mr. Atkinson's original template file.

 ### Flyer